gabbrialouko/loan-payoff-calculator/README.md

 # loan-payoff-calculator
-How may years will it would take to pay off the loan?
+How many years will it take to pay off the loan?